metio/terraform-provider-k8s/docs/data-sources/flux_framework_org_mini_cluster_v1alpha2_manifest.md

 ### Optional

-- `spec` (Attributes) MiniCluster is an HPC cluster in Kubernetes you can controlEither to submit a single job (and go away) or for a persistent single- or multi- user cluster (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) MiniCluster is an HPC cluster in Kubernetes you can control Either to submit a single job (and go away) or for a persistent single- or multi- user cluster (see [below for nested schema](#nestedatt--spec))

 ### Read-Only